dlr-wf/crackmnist/README.md

 The package is developed for research and educational purposes only and must not be used for any production or specification purposes.
 We do not guarantee in any form for its flawless implementation and execution.
-However, if you run into errors in the code or find any bugs, feel free to cantact us.
+However, if you run into errors in the code or find any bugs, feel free to contact us.

 The code is licensed under MIT License (see LICENSE file).
 The datasets are licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0).